panicinc/eslint-plugin-nova/README.md

 # eslint-plugin-nova

-ESLint rules for Nova extensions
+ESLint rules for the Nova extension API.

 ## Installation